ISS-Leimen/lab-dev-conventions/docs/pull_request_conventions.md

 ## Pull Request Description

-Use a meaningful description and provide a list of things you *plan* to work on in this PR using checkboxes that you can tick off as you complete them.
+Use a meaningful description and provide a checklist of things you *plan* to work on in this PR using checkboxes that you can tick off as you complete them.

 Example: